 Moreover, again based on the Articles of Association, at least four members of the Board must be included on the register of auditors and must have at least three years' professional experience in the legal audit of accounts.
-Nine members of the Board currently possess the requirement of professionalism.
+Eight members of the Board currently possess such requirement of professionalism.

 Within 30 days of appointment, the Supervisory Board verifies that each Member meets such requirements, in compliance with supervisory provisions issued by the Bank of Italy, together with the requirement of independence pursuant to Article 148, paragraph 3 of the Consolidated Law on Finance.
 The Board also verifies the grounds for independence according to criteria indicated in the Corporate Governance Code with regard to individuals declaring possession of such grounds at the time of appointment.
 For each Member, the Supervisory Board has verified compliance with said requirements of independence, based on documentation provided by the parties involved, as requested by the Bank.
-This verification was also carried out in 2011, following integration of the Supervisory Board, with acceptance of office by Eugenio Pavarani and Guido Ghisolfi.
+Compliance was also verified in 2012, following the appointment of Gianfranco Carbonato as a Member of the Supervisory Board in substitution of Gianluca Ferrero.